How do you politely say no to relocate?

 Well, when interviewers ask, “Where do you see yourself in 5 years?”
 They’re really asking, “What are your career goals within this position?”
 They want to know that the position will satisfy you and that you’ll work hard and stay with the company for a long time.

-See also What is freight inward and outward?
+See also What is UCP program?

 Are you willing to travel if so what percentage?